b-N-I-R-A-V/European-Weather-Predictions/README.md

     <img width="80%" alt="image" src="https://github.com/user-attachments/assets/3f49116c-8954-48ad-b1f7-6e39f3ab722e">
 </div>

-This decision tree from the random forests classifier is very complex and in incomprehensible.
-When I looked at individual stations with all years of data and performed GridSearch(), it was much more simple and comrehensible.
-Below is a model build for Maastricht for all Years of data.
+The decision tree from the random forests classifier is very complex and incomprehensible.
+When I looked at individual stations with all years of data and performed GridSearch(), it was much simpler and comprehensible.
+Below is a model built for Maastricht for all years of data.
 ```python
 #Grid_Space
 grid_space={'max_depth':[2,3,5,None],